Null object pattern: C#

-Smalltalk

-Following the Smalltalk principle, everything is an object, the absence of an object is itself modeled by an object, called nil.
-In the GNU Smalltalk for example, the class of nil is UndefinedObject, a direct descendant of Object.

-Any operation that fails to return a sensible object for its purpose may return nil instead, thus avoiding the special case of returning "no object" unsupported by Smalltalk designers.
-This method has the advantage of simplicity (no need for a special case) over the classical "null" or "no object" or "null reference" approach.
-Especially useful messages to be used with nil are isNil, ifNil: or ifNotNil:, which make it practical and safe to deal with possible references to nil in Smalltalk programs.

-Common Lisp
+Common Lisp / CLOS

 In Lisp, functions can gracefully accept the special object nil, which reduces the amount of special case testing in application code.
 For instance, although nil is an atom and does not have any fields, the functions car and cdr accept nil and just return it, which is very useful and results in shorter code.

 Since nil is the empty list in Lisp, the situation described in the introduction above doesn't exist.
 Code which returns nil is returning what is in fact the empty list (and not anything resembling a null reference to a list type), so the caller does not need to test the value to see whether or not it has a list.

 The null object pattern is also supported in multiple value processing.
 If the program attempts to extract a value from an expression which returns no values, the behavior is that the null object nil is substituted.

 Thus (list (values)) returns (nil) (a one-element list containing nil).
 The (values) expression returns no values at all, but since the function call to list needs to reduce its argument expression to a value, the null object is automatically substituted.

-CLOS
+This does not apply to Lisp dialect Smalltalk which has a `nil` value distinct from the empty list and false.

+Usage

 In Common Lisp, the object nil is the one and only instance of the special class null.
 What this means is that a method can be specialized to the null class, thereby implementing the null design pattern.
 Which is to say, it is essentially built into the object system: